Petoi Doc Center

 Uploading options

-• Factory Reset It's used by our factory to improve efficiency.
-It will automatically reset all the parameters including all calibration parameters of the servos and the IMU.
-So it's not recommended to regular users.
+• Factory Reset Our factory uses it to improve efficiency.
+However, it automatically resets all the parameters, including the calibration parameters of the servos and the IMU, so it's not recommended for regular users.

 • Upgrade the Firmware It will upgrade both the parameters and the main function.

-• Mandatory if you just downloaded a new version of this desktop app.
+• It is mandatory if you just downloaded a new version of this desktop app.

 • Update the Mode Only If you have upgraded the firmware at least once after downloading a new version of this desktop app, you can switch between the modes without refreshing the parameters.
-It's faster by skipping the parameter stage.
+It's faster by skipping the firmware upgrade stage.

 After the Parameters firmware has been successfully uploaded, the board starts to run the configuration program by itself.
 Some message windows will pop up in sequence for you to confirm or cancel: